San Pablo Village, Belize

-San Pablo is a small village located in the Stann Creek District of Belize.
+San Pablo is a small village located in the Toledo District of Belize.

 Geography

 The landscape surrounding the village includes jungle and banana farms.

 Demographics

 According to 2000 census, the village is home to 300 permanent residents.
 2014 population estimate of San Pablo Village is 280.
 Many of the residents are Q'eqchi' and speak the Q'eqchi' language, Spanish, and some English.